 A cornea transplant, also called keratoplasty, is a surgical procedure in which the central portion of a patient’s cornea is replaced with tissue from a donor cornea.
 The cornea, the clear tissue at the front of the eye, works with the lens inside the eye to refract incoming light.
 For most people, the cornea helps provide good vision throughout life, though some people may need spectacles, contact lenses, or refractive surgery in order to sharpen that vision.
 However, physical injury to the cornea, certain infectious diseases, and degenerative conditions such as keratoconus can leave the cornea scarred, damaged, or less than perfectly clear.
 In such cases, a cornea transplant becomes necessary in order to restore good vision.
 Cornea transplantation is the most commonly performed tissue transplant in the world.

-There are several types of cornea transplant available today, suitable for treating a variety of cornea conditions.
-The board-certified cornea specialists at Hoopes Vision are experienced at all of these variations, and can recommend the type of transplant that is likely to provide the best result for each individual patient.
+There are several types of cornea transplants available to treat a variety of cornea conditions.
+The board-certified cornea specialists at Hoopes Vision are experienced at all of these variations and can recommend the type of transplant that is likely to provide the best result for each individual patient.

 Descemet’s Stripping Automated Endothelial Keratoplasty